- Pest Identification

 Although spiders in Arkansas are often considered insects, they are actually arachnids and are characterized by having eight legs, no wings or antennae and they feed on insects.
 Hot Springs, Little Rock and all of Arkansas is home to many spider species including the American house spider, the black widow spider and the brown recluse spider.
 An adult female house spider can measure up to 8 mm in length while an adult male only measures 4 mm.
 Both are typically brown or gray in color with darker markings along their bodies.
 Black widow spiders are found throughout Arkansas.
 Females can be up to 1 1/2" in length, including her legs and are a shiny black spider.
 Their abdomens are quite fat and are easily recognizable by a red, hour-glass shaped mark on the underside.
 Males are much smaller and much more narrow and along with the red markings, they have white lines on their abdomens as well.
 Brown recluse spiders are larger in size with both genders of the species measuring approximately 1/2 inch in length and are yellow-tan in color with long legs and a fiddle-shaped pattern close to the eyes.
+Visit our brown recluse spider identification page to learn more about this dangerous spider.

 House spiders will move indoors to find secure areas to build their webs.
 Corners, closets and areas where walls meet ceilings are all common places to find a spider web.
 While outdoors, spiders will often construct their webs in protected areas around doors, windows and outdoor light fixtures as well other areas that will attract their prey.
 If a web is not providing adequate prey it will soon be abandoned for a new location, resulting in the dusty webs that are unattractive.
 Brown recluse spiders are shy in nature, have a habit of taking shelter indoors and are mainly active at night when they come out to hunt for insects.
 Black widow spiders like to remain outdoors primarily spinning webs near the ground in dark places, such as in leaf debris, but will spin webs in the dark corners of sheds, garages, crawl spaces and basements if there is an ample food supply.